FlowFuse/website/src/blog/2024/08/customise-theming-in-your-dashboards.md

 To edit the existing theme:

-1. Go to the Dashboard 2.0 sidebar.
+1. Go to the FlowFuse Dashboard sidebar.
 2. Switch to the "Theme" tab.

 !["Screenshot showing the dashboard theme tab in the sidebar"](./images/dashboard-theme-tab.png "Screenshot showing the dashboard theme tab in the sidebar"){data-zoomable}